DC Fan Motor Systems

 FeatureBenefit to Technician or End User

-Variable-speed inverterReduced start-up noise and smoother operation
+Variable-speed inverterReduced start-up noise and smoother operation.

-Hall sensor feedbackImproved reliability and fault diagnostics
+Hall sensor feedbackImproved reliability and fault diagnostics.

-Integrated PCBFewer external components; simplified wiring
+Integrated PCBFewer external components and simplified wiring.

-Energy-efficient designLower running costs and power draw
+Energy-efficient designLower running costs and power draw.

-Self-protection featuresBuilt-in thermal and over-current shutdown
+Self-protection featuresBuilt-in thermal and over-current shutdown.

 8. Summary